-2. Wood CONSTRUCTION.-Formulæ and data for computing the dimensions and strengths of columns, rods, beams, girders, etc., of wood or metal are first given and then applied in the solution of numerous examples.
-The kinds of wood and their uses in construction and decoration, their seasoning, shrinkage, defects, and modes of protection from decay, are next studied.
-The construction and design of wooden floors, walls, ceilings, and roofs are then treated, and afterwards joinery, comprising doors, windows, bays, inside finish, cornices, wainscoting, etc. The construction and design of stairs of the various types terminate the work of the term.
-About twenty problems are worked out on as many plates by the student.
-Ricker's Wood, Stone, Brick, and Metal Construction; Jones's Logarithmic Tables.
+2. WOOD CONSTRUCTION.-Formulæ and data for computing dimensions and strength of columns, rods, beams, girders, etc., of wood or metal, are given and applied in the solution of various examples.
+Kinds of wood and uses in construction and decoration, seasoning, shrinkage, defects, and modes of protection from decay, are next studied.
+Construction and design of wooden floors, walls, ceilings, and roofs, are then treated, and afterwards joinery, doors, windows, bays, inside finish, cornices, wainscoting, etc. Ricker's Wood, Stone, Brick, und Metal Construction; Jones's Logarithmic Tables.
 Fall term, full study.
-Mr. McLANE.
+Assistant Professor McLANE.